 During a normal day, there is little free time.
 When counselors do not have specific duties, they are still expected to be out and about with campers or checking with administrators for what is next.

 The camp curfew is midnight.
 This provides the minimum of 8 hours of sleep before the next camp day starts at 8am.
 Counselors on time off still must go to bed at midnight if they choose to stay on campus.
 The security counselor will lock the gate on the road at midnight.
 A few administators and head counselors may be up past midnight to enforce the curfew or lock up.

-Senior Counselors all have a special assignment that they work on somewhat independently.
+Senior Counselors all have residential life special assignments that they work on somewhat independently.
 Administrators notice when these tasks are done well, and they notice when they are not done.
-They will not micromanage the performance of the special assignments; rather, administrators will evaluate you on your initiative without critiquing this much.
+They will not micromanage the performance of the special assignments; rather, administrators will evaluate you on your initiative.
 Many of the special assignments are decided in the first week of camp based on your skills & interests and the needs of the camp.
 A few assignments we always need are listed below:

 Senior Counselors also have an area of camp for which they are in charge of cleaning and organizing on a regular basis.
-Each counselor is assigned to an area, typically one that they use regularly.
+Each counselor is assigned to an area.
 Most of the zones are listed below:

 Senior Counselors have a curfew of midnight.
 Counselors may not be out and about campus after midnight.
 The camp gate closes at midnight.
 All off duty counselors must be in their cabins by 12:30, which gives 30 minutes from the end of hangout time to brush teeth, shower, and settle down to sleep.
 The camp day starts at 8:00am, so going to bed past midnight does not allow for adequate sleep.
 Sleeping through breakfast is not allowed, since we need counselors eating with the kids, and it is considered part of the work day to be at meals sitting with campers.